insure logo

 Which ZIP codes are most and least expensive in Hawaii?

-The most expensive ZIP code for bundled home and auto insurance in Hawaii is 96704, with average rates of $2,293, while the least expensive is 96722, where premiums drop to $1,990.
-Rates vary based on local risks, property values and claims trends.
+The most expensive ZIP code for home and auto bundles in Hawaii is 96704, with average rates of $2,293, while the cheapest is 96722, where average premiums drop to $1,990.
+Rates can vary significantly across locations due to differences in risk, property values and local claims data.

-Where you live plays a major role in how much you pay, influencing both base premiums and available discounts.
+Where you live plays a major role in how much you pay for bundled insurance, as both base premiums and available discounts vary by ZIP code.

 Top ten most expensive ZIP codes